-The biggest problem that occurs when homeowners notice that their foundation is crumbling, chipping, or flaking is that they assume the problem is cosmetic only.
-This is really a very large mistake.
-Before performing a simple patch of foundation concrete that is crumbling, chipping, or flaking, you really should have it inspected by a professional to determine if the damage to your foundation is not actually a threat to the integrity of your home's foundation.
-This occurrence is sometimes called "spalling" and sometimes it is only a cosmetic problem.
-A foundation repair expert from our network can help you determine if your foundation is actually loosing strength and stability or if it is just in need of concrete patching.
+Sometimes when homeowners notice that their foundation is crumbling, chipping, or flaking, they assume the problem is only cosmetic.
+However, this is a big mistake.
+Before simply trying to patch concrete that is crumbling, chipping, or flaking, you should have it inspected by a professional.
+A crumbling concrete foundation can potentially be a sign of structural damage.
+A foundation repair expert from our network can help you determine if your foundation is actually losing strength and stability or if it is just in need of concrete patching.

-So as a home or business owner what can you do to prevent the foundation from crumbling, chipping, and flaking?
+As a home or business owner, what can you do to prevent the foundation from crumbling, chipping, and flaking?
 Here are a few things that can help.
 Some things you can do yourself, but others require the help of a foundation or water management specialist:

-Vapor Barriers and Crawlspace Encapsulation: By installing a vapor barrier or encapsulating your crawlspace, you can keep moisture from permeating the walls of your foundation.
+By installing a vapor barrier or encapsulating your crawl space, you can keep moisture from permeating the walls of your foundation.
 There are other important reasons to install a vapor barrier.
-The air throughout your home is affected by the air in your basement or crawlspace.
-If your crawlspace or basement is damp or wet, mold and mildew can form, affecting the air in your home.
-By installing a vapor barrier you can prevent mold and mildew, use your basement or crawlspace to it’s full capacity, and also prevent water vapor from moving through foundation walls.
+The air throughout your home is affected by the air in your basement or crawl space.
+If your crawl space or basement is damp or wet, mold and mildew can form, affecting the air in your home.
+By installing a vapor barrier, you can prevent mold and mildew, use your basement or crawl space to it’s full capacity, and also prevent water vapor from moving through foundation walls.

-Make sure Downspouts and Gutters are Functioning: By having well performing gutters and downspouts you can prevent water spillage on your foundation.
-This can help in the prevention of spalling, and also help prevent water leaks into your basement or crawlspace.
+Downspouts and Gutters: By having well-performing gutters and downspouts, you can prevent water spillage on your foundation.
+This can help in the prevention of spalling, and also help prevent water from leaking into your basement or crawl space.

-Remember that all foundation crumbling, chipping, and flaking is not cosmetic.
-With the help of My Foundation Repairs, we will find a foundation repair contractor in your area to inspect your foundation.
-It may be that this is just one sign of problems you might be having.
+With the help of My Foundation Repairs, you can find a foundation repair contractor in your area to inspect your foundation.
+Foundation crumbling may be just one sign of problems you are having.
 Your contractor can inspect your foundation for cracks, leaks, settlement, and more and find a solution for you.
 Contact us to learn more about this problem or to find a contractor in your area to get you started on the road to a healthy foundation.